evan-forbes/wand/README.md

 ```
 If that parsing mechanism doesn't work for you, wand.Context is an interface, and I'd love to put another in the library. **(you should forreal make another one and submit a PR)**

-There's still a decent amount of work to be done for anyone to actually want to use this other than myself, and I would adore any contributions or ideas, in any form, including submitting an issue.
+There's still a decent amount of work that needs to be done for anyone to actually want to use this other than myself, and I would adore any contributions or ideas, in any form, including submitting an issue.

 Made with witchly love -
     Evan